vega/falcon/README.md

 <img src="images/timeline.png" width="400">

-## Falcon with 1.2 billion stars from the GAIA dataset
+## Falcon with 1.2 Billion Stars from the GAIA Dataset

 The [GAIA spacecraft](<https://en.wikipedia.org/wiki/Gaia_(spacecraft)>) measured the positions and distances of stars with unprecedented precision.
-It collected about 1 billion objects, mainly stars, but also planets, comets, asteroids and quasars among others.
+It collected about 1.2 billion objects, mainly stars, but also planets, comets, asteroids and quasars among others.
 Below, we show the dataset loaded in Falcon (with OmniSci Core).

 <img src="images/gaia.png" width="600">